krishauser/GEMstack/README.md

 ## Dependencies

-Python 3.7+

-PACMOD - low level Autonomoustuff's interface to vehicle

-ROS (Noetic?) - messaging with cameras, simulator

-Python dependencies:
+Python 3.7+ and ROS Noetic.
+It is possible to do some offline and simulation work without ROS, but

+In order to interface with the actual vehicle, you will need [PACMOD](http://wiki.ros.org/pacmod) - Autonomoustuff's low level interface to vehicle.
+If you are using the course SSDs these will be provided for you.

+You should also have the following Python dependencies installed, which you can install from this folder using `pip install -r requirements.txt`:

 - opencv-python
 - numpy
 - scipy